-When your MT4 version is not running in "portable mode", Experts and Libraries are located in your user directory (under C:\Users\YourName\AppData\Roaming\MetaQuotes\Terminal\SomeStrangeCodeSequence\MQL4).
-There is also a MQL4 subfolder directly in the MT4 directory - that's NOT the folder that you need and copying files there will have no effect!
+When your Metatrader version is not running in "portable mode", Experts and Libraries are normally located in your user directory (under C:\Users\YourName\AppData\Roaming\MetaQuotes\Terminal\SomeStrangeCodeSequence).
+There are also a MQL4 or MQL5 subfolder directly in the Metatrader directory - that's NOT the folder that you need and copying files there will have no effect!

-- Check the assets that you want to trade, and make sure that they are available in the MT4 market watch window (a right click and Show All enables all assets).
+- Check the assets that you want to trade, and make sure that they are available in the Market Watch window (a right click and Show All enables all assets).
 Make also sure that the assets have similar names as the assets traded by your strategy.
 Forex pairs that differ in a missing slash and an added suffix (f.i.
 "EURUSDpro" instead of "EUR/USD") are corrected automatically.
 But if you want to trade other assets that have different names (f.i.
-"GOLD" instead of "XAU/USD", or "DE30EUR" instead of "GER30"), convert the names as described below under MT4 symbols.
+"GOLD" instead of "XAU/USD", or "DE30EUR" instead of "GER30"), convert the names as described below under Symbols.
 Also make sure that the time and time zone on your PC or VPS are set up correctly - Zorro needs the correct time while trading.

 You should see the broker's name in Zorro's message window on login, and a "Zorro connected" comment in the upper left corner of the Metatrader chart window.
 The asset prices are now downloaded from the server.
 When accessing an asset the very first time, Metatrader will need a minute or longer for downloading it from the server (equivalent to the "Waiting For Update" message when opening a Metatrader chart the first time).
 In that case you'll see an error message in the Zorro window since the data is not yet available; just connect again after a minute until all assets are loaded.
 If you get other error messages, look under Known issues .